4321 SRAM

 Inner Cells

-Here is an SRAM section zoomed in.
-Try to hide the NW and M4 layers, analyze layer by layer, and appreciate such a fantastic design
+Now Shift-F to show the layers.
+Try to hide NW and M4, analyze layer by layer, and appreciate such a fantastic design

 Below is its intensely annotated stick diagram.
 I highlighted the cell at wordline<2>, bit<0>, clearly showing the coupled inverters and access transistors.

-Meanwhile, appreciate its elegance, and try to make your own layout just as cute
+Try to make your own layout just as cute!

 Don’t forget to check DRC and LVS of the SRAM cell.
 If there are nontrivial errors, tell Shepard to fix immediately!